An Excerpt from active measures: part ii

 Their eyes fixed on some distant point, faces blank.

-“Present arms!”
+“Pre-sent arms!”

-The men swiftly brought their H&K G3s around to the front of their bodies, the underside of each rifle facing outward.
+They swiftly brought their H&K G3s around to the front of their bodies, the underside of each rifle facing outward.

 “Order arms!”